harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/aws.md

 ECS agent stop disrupts the state of infrastructure resources.

 - The fault induces an agent stop chaos on AWS ECS using Amazon SSM Run command, this is carried out by using SSM Docs which is in-built in the fault for the give chaos scenario.
-- It causes agent container stop on ECS with a given `CLUSTER_NAME` envrionment variable using an SSM docs for a specific duration.
+- It causes agent container stop on ECS with a given `CLUSTER_NAME` environment variable using an SSM docs for a specific duration.

 <Accordion color="green">
 <summary>Use cases</summary>